Healthy Weight Gain During Pregnancy

 No matter what your starting weight is, your goal is to keep the gain as steady as possible.
 Baby needs a daily supply of nutrients, and those come from the foods you eat.
 Don’t worry if your weight gain fluctuates a bit from week to week, but contact your doctor if you suddenly gain or lose a noticeable amount of weight, especially in the third trimester.
 This can be a sign of preeclampsia.

-A sidenote: You might think you’ll have no problem staying within your “gain range,” but don’t be surprised at how quickly the pounds can pile on.
-Listen, pregnancy isn’t an excuse to pig out.
-It only gives you license to consume an extra 300 calories a day— the equivalent of a very small bagel, sans cream cheese.
-But, instead of stressing out about the quantities you consume, focus on eating quality foods and steering clear of junk foods that add bulk without nutrients.
-(Um, that includes French fries...
-But you knew that, right?)
+You might think you’ll have no problem staying within your “gain range,” but don’t be surprised at how quickly the pounds can pile on.
+It can be hard, especially when those cravings kick in, but it’s important to remember that pregnancy isn’t an excuse to pig out.
+To stick to the weight gain guidelines, you only need to eat an extra 300 calories a day—that’s the equivalent of a very small bagel, without cream cheese.
+But instead of stressing out about the quantities you’re eating, focus on eating quality foods and steering clear of junk foods that pack on pounds without adding nutrients.

 Please note: The Bump and the materials and information it contains are not intended to, and do not constitute, medical or other health advice or diagnosis and should not be used as such.
 You should always consult with a qualified physician or health professional about your specific circumstances.